pokt-network/pocket/docs/development/CODE_REVIEW_GUIDELINES.md

 - Core member needs to approve PR
 - Core member can merge PR on behalf of contributor (following instructions above)

-**Pull Request Authors:**
-Specify whether or not the Pull Request can be merged by the last approving reviewer by use of (or lack thereof) the "Reviewer can merge" label.
-If no such label exists for a given project, create it.

-**Reviewers:**
-If you would give the last approving review **and** the Pull Request has the "Reviewer can merge" label, **merge**.